FAQ: Finding Medical Information in MEDLINE

 Question: What is MEDLINE, and how do I use it to find information?

-- a huge database of over 21 million references to articles published in approximately 5,600 current biomedical journals from the United States and over 80 foreign countries
+- a huge database of more than 22 million references to articles published in approximately 5,600 current biomedical journals from the United States and over 80 foreign countries

 - a database you can search free using the NLM PubMed system at http://pubmed.gov